MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 > ```
 >
 > [!IMPORTANT]
 > Property `TagNames` has a length limit of 1024 characters.
 It contains a set of tags that fit within that limit.
-If a work item has many tags or the tags are very long, then `TagNames` will not contain the full set and `Tag` navigation property should be used instead.
+If a work item has many tags or the tags are very long, then `TagNames` don't contain the full set and `Tag` navigation property should be used instead.

 <a id="perf-case-sensitive"> </a>

 ### ❌ DON'T use `tolower` and `toupper` functions to do case-insensitive comparison

-If you've worked with other systems, you might expect you need to use `tolower` or `toupper` functions for the case-insensitive comparison.
-With Analytics all the string comparisons are case-insensitive by default, so you don't need to apply any functions to explicitly handle it.
+If you've worked with other systems, you might expect to use the `tolower` or `toupper` functions for the case-insensitive comparison.
+With Analytics, all the string comparisons are case-insensitive by default, so you don't need to apply any functions to explicitly handle it.

-For example, the following query gets all the work items tagged with "QUALITY", "quality" or any other case combination of this word.
+For example, the following query gets all the work items tagged with "QUALITY," "quality," or any other case combination of this word.

 > [!div class="tabbedCodeSnippets"]
 > ```OData